 Woman wearing non-slip shoes on the snow.

-But do you know what are non-slip shoes, how to tell whether they are slip-resistant or just regular shoes, and how these shoes work?
-If not, keep reading to learn more and make an informed buying decision.
+But do you know what non-slip shoes are, how they work, and how to differentiate between slip-resistant and regular shoes?
+If not, keep reading to learn more, update your footwear knowledge, and make an informed buying decision!

 What Are Slip-Resistant Shoes?

-Slip-resistant or non-slip shoes are designed to reduce slips, trips, and accidental falls.
+Unlike the typical shoe design, slip-resistant or non-slip shoes are specifically designed to reduce slips, trips, and accidental falls.
 Their outsoles have grippy treads, keeping you stable on your feet while walking on wet and slippery terrains.

-Several features set them apart from other types of shoes.
-These include the design, materials, and pattern of the shoe sole.
+What is the difference between regular and non-slip shoes?
+Several features set non-slippery shoes apart from other types of shoes, including the sole's design, materials, and pattern.

 Materials